 Personally, the most interesting aspect of exploring the Biosphere was witnessing the two massive ‘lungs’ connected via underground air tunnels used to maintain the pressure gradient inside Biosphere 2.
 It is crucial for this structure to have these two variable expansion chambers.

-Tickets are about $20 with tours daily, but make sure to check out their website ahead of time for exact info.
+Tickets are about $20 (subject to change) with tours daily, but make sure to check out their website ahead of time for exact info.

 And since the days are scorchers, the Biosphere will allow for comfortable indoor exploration, then when the sun sets, be amazed by Tuscon’s famously starry skies.

 If you head to Oracle State Park you can get to the American Avenue trailhead parking lot that is open seven days a week to access the National Scenic Arizona Trail, this accommodates after-hours use by stargazers.

 Biosphere 2, a 3.14-acre facility, was initially constructed between 1987 and 1991.
 Its primary purpose was to explore the possibility of creating self-sustaining environments for human habitation on other planets.
 The name “Biosphere 2” refers to its role as an extension of Earth’s own biosphere, which is considered “Biosphere 1.”

 - The first mission (1991-1993): Eight “biospherians” lived inside the sealed environment for two years, growing their own food and conducting various experiments.

 - The second mission (1994): A shorter, six-month endeavor with a new crew of seven members.

 - Acquisition by Columbia University (1996-2003): The facility was used for research and education purposes.